Assignment 1: DataLab (due on Tue, Sep 16, 2025 by 11:59pm)

 Similarly to the previous assignment, we will create a private GitHub repository for this assignment and share it with you.
 Be sure to clone the GitHub repository on the programming server.

-The only file you will be modifying and turning in is bits.c
+The only file you will be modifying and turning in is bits.c,

 although other files will help you, such as to find out what your

-file contains a skeleton for each of the
+grade will be.
+The bits.c file contains a skeleton for each of the

 programming puzzles.
 Your assignment is to complete each function